tomo-one/tomo-one.github.io/README.md

 # TOMO.ONE

-This is a homepage.
+This is the homepage of TOMO.ONE.
 Use http://tomo.one to see the content.